isomerpages/moe-sengkanggreenpri/_our-skgian-experience/Student Development/Character and Citizenship Education (CCE).md

 and
 <br>e) make appropriate and responsible decisions (Responsible Decision Making)
 </p><p>Form Teacher Guidance Programme (CCE/FTGP) aims to:
-<br>•Strengthen the provision of pastoral care by creating stable and positive
+<br>•&nbsp;&nbsp;&nbsp;Strengthen the provision of pastoral care by creating stable and positive
 teacher-student relationships.
-<br>• Provide a platform for teachers and students to establish a good rapport.
+<br>•&nbsp;&nbsp;&nbsp;Provide a platform for teachers and students to establish a good rapport.
-<br>•Help teachers identify the needs of students and provide them with better
+<br>•&nbsp;&nbsp;&nbsp;Help teachers identify the needs of students and provide them with better
 support in partnership with the parents.</p>
 <p></p>
 <div class="isomer-image-wrapper">